chnm/relec-website/content/blog/2021-03-23-female-pastors-in-the-1926-census.md

 author: Caroline Greer
 date: 2021-03-31
 draft: false
 abstract: "A number of female pastors appear in the 1926 U.S. Census of Religious Bodies.
-This post seeks to explore these women and the questions we can ask and answer about women in the census.
+This post seeks to explore these women and the questions we can ask and answer about women in the census."
 image: "/blog-img/sexratio1926.jpeg"
 imagealt: "A Schedule from the Lawrence Street Primitive Methodist Church in Lowell, Massachusetts, where Alice Haine pastored."
 ---